gokulambiotech/gokulambiotech.github.io/_products/fertilizers/Iron-and-Magnesium-Solubiliser.md

 ---
 ### Description
 For the first time, a bacterium capable of solubilising insoluble silica in soil is introduced to the farming community.
-Use of Silicate Solubiliser improves silica nutrition of plants and renders them tolerant to lodging, drought and attack by insects/pests and diseases.
+Use of Iron-and-Magnesium-Solubiliser improves silica nutrition of plants and renders them tolerant to lodging, drought and attack by insects/pests and diseases.
-Krishi-Silicate Solibiliser is a liquid biofertilizer containing pure cultures of naturally- occuring silicate solubilising bacterium with a CFU of 2 × 10 9 /ml and can be used for all crops.
+Krishi-Iron-Mg Solibiliser is a liquid biofertilizer containing pure cultures of naturally- occuring Iron-Mg solubilising bacterium with a CFU of 2 × 10 9 /ml and can be used for all crops.
 Through secretion of specific organic acids, it solublises insoluble silica present in the soil.